jason-johnson/azure-pipelines-tasks-terraform/overview.md

     backendAzureRmKey: infrax.tfstate
 ```

-#### Automated Remote Backend Creation for Azure Storage
+#### Automated Remote Backend Creation for Azure Storage - Deprecated

-The task supports automatically creating the resource group, storage account, and container for remote azurerm backend.
-To enable this, set the `ensureBackend` input to `true` and provide the resource group, location, and storage account sku.
-The defaults are 'eastus' and 'Standard_RAGRS' respectively.
-The task will utilize AzureCLI to create the resource group, storage account, and container as specified in the backend configuration.
+The task has deprecated support for automatically creating the resource group, storage account, and container for remote azurerm backend and will remove it in later versions.
+It was enabled with the `ensureBackend` input to `true`.
+If you need the storage account to be created before running terraform, please create steps prior to terraform init to create it.

 ### AWS S3